HangZ-6/hangz-6.github.io/_pages/about.md

 EI-TR: A Versatile Exponential Integrator Framework for Transient Analysis of Generic Nonlinear Circuit(**Accepted**)

 **Hang Zhou**, Zhenjie Lu, Quan Chen
-- Aime to accelerate nonlinear circuit simulation by simplifying the computation in Newton-Raphson iterations.
+- Proposes a novel moment-matching strategy to reduce the cost of Newton-Raphson iterations.
-- Propose a novel moment-matching strategy, achieving up to 23x speedup while improving numerical statbility, compared to traditional BDF method.
+- Achieves up to **23× speedup** with improved numerical stability compared to BDF methods.
-- Suitable for generic circuit simulation and straightforward for integration to commercial production code.
+- Easily integrates into commercial EDA tools.
 </div>
 </div>